 - Had I known that the reception staff weren´t bilingual, I would have booked a different hotel.
 Inversion

 Passing any exam isn´t rocket science.
-Focus on demonstrating the assessment criteria is the most time-efficient way to pass.
+The most effective way to pass if to focus on demonstrating the assessment criteria.

 Sur in English reports: